yWorks/yfiles-jupyter-graphs-for-sparql/README.md

           which affects the automatic positioning of nodes (same "type"s are preferred to be placed next to each other).
         - `parent_configuration`: Configure grouping for this node label.
 See [configurations_example.ipynb](https://github.com/yWorks/yfiles-jupyter-graphs-for-sparql/blob/main/examples/configurations_example.ipynb) for examples.
+        - `heat`: A heat value in between 0 and 1

 - `add_object_configuration(predicate:  Union[str, list[str]], **kwargs: Dict[str, Any])`
     - `predicate`: The predicate of the object this configuration should be used for.